PolymorphicAgent/MasterProcrastinator/README.md

 - Use the search bar to filter tasks

 ## Easter Eggs
-- There are a couple...
+- There are a couple... (what is that background??? why is it a full-on physics simulation??? how much time did I waste making this????)

 ## Development
+- The project is visible on [github](https://github.com/PolymorphicAgent/MasterProcrastinator).

 - To open the project locally, clone the repository and open `index.html` in a web browser.

-For development, it's recommended to use a local server (e.g., using the Live Server extension in VSCode, or python `python3 -m http.server 8080`) to avoid CORS issues with IndexedDB.
+- For development, it's recommended to use a local server (i.e. using the Live Server extension in VSCode, or python `python3 -m http.server 8080`) to avoid CORS issues with IndexedDB.